langer-jaros/learning/informatics/artificial_intelligence/examples/sudoku/documentation/sudoku.md

 ## Introduction and Problem Definition

 Sudoku is a number-placement puzzle.
 There are more versions of this game, here will be presented the most common one.
 You are given matrix $M$, $M \in \{0,1,2,3,4,5,6,7,8,9\}^{9,9}$ (the $0$ can be represented in various ways such as empty space, or any other symbol).
-The goal is to create matrix $M'$ where following rules are satisfied:
+The goal is to create matrix $M'$ where following conditions are satisfied:

 1) $\forall i,j \in \{1,2, \dots, 9\},\quad M_{i,j} \neq 0 \iff M_{i,j} = M'_{i,j}$
 2) $\forall i \in \{1,2, \dots, 9\},\quad |\{m: m \in M_{i,:}\}| = 9$